 Do rear nails need trimming?

 Yes, but usually less often than front paws.
-Watch for snagging or clicking on floors.
+Listen for clicking on floors and watch for snagging.

 Not recommended.
-They can crush or split nails.
-Use pet clippers designed for cats.
+Human clippers can crush or split cat nails.
+Use pet clippers designed for small animals.

 Practice ultra-short desensitization sessions with food rewards.
 If progress stalls, get an in-person demo from a vet or groomer.